gabrielle67/Chatterbox/README.md

 # ChatterBox

-A simple Full Stack Chatting App using Websocket for real time communication and MongoDB to handle authentication and message retrieval.
+A simple Full Stack Chatting App using Websocket for real time communication and MongoDB to handle authentication and message retrieval

 ## Tech Stack